Battle of Molins de Rei: Aftermath

 The Corunna campaign proceeded with the Battle of Sahagún.

 Most of the routed Spanish soldiers fled to Tarragona for sanctuary, while others headed for Lleida or Tortosa.
 In their wake, the victorious Imperial French troops occupied the watershed of the Llobregat and areas to the west, including the important defile at Ordal.
 Souham's division took post at El Vendrell, Pino's at Sitges and Vilafranca del Penedès, Chabran's at Martorell, and Chabot's at Sant Sadurní d'Anoia.
 Saint-Cyr believed securing enough food for his army was his first priority and reopening his supply line with France was his second priority.
-It would be difficult for the French to supply Barcelona by sea with warships of the British Royal Navy hovering off the coast.
+French efforts to resupply Barcelona by sea were stymied by a Royal Navy blockade.
 Meanwhile, the inland route was blocked by Spanish-held Girona and Hostalric.
 Saint-Cyr found other reasons for pausing in his victorious march.
 The winter campaigning exhausted his soldiers and they needed to recuperate.
 The Spanish troops under Alvarez and Lazán harassed Reille's division near Girona.

 Saint-Cyr might have tried to capture Tarragona, but he believed that he would need a siege train and a large supply of ammunition in order to reduce that powerful fortress.
 He was unaware that most of the miquelets had gone home, the regular infantry were becoming mutinous, and the Catalan people were in a state of hysteria, howling for scapegoats.
 In Lleida, a local man named Gomez seized power and began executing anyone whom he suspected of treason.
 Reding finally put a stop to this by sending a battalion to the city to arrest and execute the tyrant.
 When the pressure from Saint-Cyr relaxed, the Catalans began to rally.
 The second echelon of Reding's Granadan troops arrived at the front and reinforcements also came from Mallorca.
 The Granadans included the Santa Fé and 1st Antequera Regiments while the Mallorcans consisted of the Beschard Swiss Regiment and the Palma Militia.